aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 ### Discover saved FITS

 Automatic discovery searches database-managed FITS for the selected ASI676MC.
-It stages the newest eligible files and works backwards within the configured FITS retention period.
-The requested limit is 14 to 300 FITS.
-Discovery stops at that limit or the oldest retained file, and proceeds with fewer than requested whenever at least 14 eligible FITS remain.
+The user chooses a target of 7 to 100 purple-frame groups rather than a raw file limit.
+Discovery starts with the newest evidence inside the configured FITS retention period:

+- when at least seven database-marked purple frames have compatible adjacent normal FITS, it stages the newest complete groups up to the target; or
+- with zero to six usable marked groups, three FITS per requested group form the initial search target.
+The worker checks for an actionable result as it progresses, so it may stop earlier; otherwise it continues newest-first through all eligible retained FITS to the retention boundary.

+The second path intentionally ignores the target as a stopping limit.
+That is necessary when the current detector missed every purple frame and their random positions are unknown.
+The live progress display reports whether the worker is checking the current detector, searching for missed high-ratio frames, fitting, or validating.

-Existing diagnostic roles and purple-frame database flags are retained as report context, not used as admission requirements.
+Existing diagnostic roles and purple-frame database flags select the compact path only when they supply at least seven complete groups.
+Otherwise they are context rather than admission requirements.
 This is important when a camera's failure ratios fall outside the configured detector thresholds.
 The only data deliberately excluded before inspection is a standard FITS associated with a successfully repaired frame, because it contains the corrected mosaic.
 Untouched diagnostic RAW FITS and standard FITS from Exclude Only remain eligible.
-After staging, the engine opens every selected FITS and performs the same classification, compatibility, and adjacency checks used for uploads, so pairs and triplets can be mixed in one run.
+Pairs and triplets can be mixed in one run.

+Newly saved FITS database rows retain the three measured detector ratios as small, threshold-independent metadata.
+A progressive search can reclassify those captures against current settings without decoding every full image.
+Older FITS without the metadata remain compatible and are opened normally.
+Only the purple and adjacent normal FITS selected for numerical fitting are necessarily decoded after discovery.

 Database files are staged with filesystem links where possible.
 This consumes no second copy of the FITS data.
 A hard link keeps the selected content stable